SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Ansible/02-Veriables/guide.md

 ```

 1. Replace hard coded values in your playbook with `"{{ variable_name }}"`. e.g., replace myResource_group with `"{{ myResource_group }}"`
-1. You can assign the value for a variable by adding prefix or suffix to another variable. e.g,. " {{ myVnet }}Subnet"
 1. Save and run your playbook in Cloud Shell.
 1. No change is made since you didn't modify any of the Azure resources.